Miss Philippines Earth 2002: The pageant

 The 24 candidates were selected through regional competitions.
-In the National Capital Region, 12 candidates were chosen from 108 aspirants.
+In the National Capital Region, 12 candidates were chosen from 108 entries.
 The remaining 12 other official candidates were winners of regional Miss Philippines pageants organized by Carousel Productions through its network of franchise holders.

-The candidates were formally presented to the media on May 2, 2002 at the poolside of the Intercontinental Hotel.
+The candidates were formally presented to the media on May 2, 2002 at the poolside of the Intercontinental Manila.

 Ateneo de Zamboanga University student April Ross Perez, who stood 5 feet and 8 inches, was proclaimed winner of the Miss Philippines Earth 2002 against Justine Gabionza.
 Initially, the eleven judges cast the same number of votes for the top 2 of the five finalists and a second round of voting was conducted and revealed 6 yeas for Perez and 5 yeas for Gabionza.

 The pageant switched its broadcasting television partner from RPN Channel to ABS-CBN Channel.
 The final show was directed by Johnny Manahan and hosted by Pia Guanio and Bobby Yan.